-If you already have a good TV or are buying a new TV, perhaps one of the new High Dynamic Range-enabled (HDR) TVs from Samsung or a new 4K OLED TV from LG, you are probably looking forward to quenching that video thirst you experienced at Best Buy or Costco when you were first awed by their gorgeous video clips and extremely vivid imagery.
+If you already have a good TV or are buying a new TV, perhaps one of the High Dynamic Range-enabled (HDR) TVs from Samsung or a 4K OLED TV from LG, you are probably looking forward to quenching that video thirst you experienced at Best Buy or Costco when you were first awed by their gorgeous video clips and extremely vivid imagery.
 These demos show jaw-dropping detail, often accompanied by panning and zooming, with deep rich colors that make you feel like your TV is a window into a new world.

 But you are only part way there after you replace your first or second generation flat screen.
 Unless your new TV has a Roku TV built-in (check it), then you need to purchase a Roku to receive streaming media channels, like Art Stream Videos, in your home or place of business.

 With the exception of the Roku Streaming Stick, Rokus are black, hockey puck-shaped boxes that plug into your TV via your HDMI port.
 Rokus have an extremely easy to use remote; shortcut buttons for running some popular apps like Amazon Video; and the top “Ultra” model also accepts voice commands.
 And search is a snap.
 However, you need a decent Wi-Fi internet connection for receiving the signal.